CurveDocs/curve-docs/docs/cryptoswap-exchange/overview.md

 ## **Bonding Curve Parameters**
 Similar to many AMMs, Curve v2 employs a bonding curve to determine asset prices according to the pool's supply of each asset.
-To centralize liquidity around the midpoint of the bonding curve, Curve v2 adopts an invariant that falls between the StableSwap (Curve v1) approach and the constant-product method used by platforms like Uniswap and Balancer.
+To centralize liquidity around the midpoint of the bonding curve, Curve v2 adopts an invariant that falls between the Stableswap (Curve v1) approach and the constant-product method used by platforms like Uniswap and Balancer.

 - **`A`**: regulates the concentration of liquidity at the core of the bonding curve
 - **`gamma`**: regulates the overall breadth of the curve